sjin09/TreeOfLife/README.md

 python get_reference_tricounts.py -i sample.fasta --target sample.target -o sample.tri
 ```

-### SBS52 counts
+### SBS52 classification counts

-Please note that this code assumes that variants are not haplotype phased (i.e., PS is absent from the VCF file and genotypes are separated by / and not |)
+Unlike somatic mutations, germline mutations are classified into 52 categories (SBS52 classification).
+Please refer to the methods section of the manuscript for a detailed description of how the SBS96 classification is collapsed into the SBS52 classification.

 ```
 ## The file sample.vcf.gz contains germline mutations.